Understanding Psychopathic Criminals

 Posted May 09, 2016

-Psychopathy is highly correlated with criminal behavior and violence.
-In Psychopathy: An Important Forensic Concept for the 21st Century, the powerful connection between psychopathy and crime was well articulated Dr. Paul Babiak and his colleagues.
+Psychopathy is an antisocial personality disorder that has been linked to dysfunction of the orbitofrontal cortex of the brain.
+It is highly correlated with criminal behavior and violence.
+In Psychopathy: An Important Forensic Concept for the 21st Century, the powerful connection between psychopathy and crime was well-articulated by Paul Babiak and his colleagues.
 The seminal 2012 FBI report states that 15-20 percent of the two million+ prisoners in the U.S., which are 90 percent male, are psychopaths (1).

 This is not surprising.
 Egocentrism and the need for power and control of a psychopath are the perfect character traits for a lifetime of antisocial, deviant or criminal activity.
 However, the relative ease with which a psychopath can participate effectively in crime and violence is very significant for the public and the criminal justice system.